 Following the initial tune-up, existing sources will undergo regularly scheduled tune-ups.
-New and reconstructed boilers are not required to undergo an initial tune-up, but they must comply with their first tune-up no later than 25 months or 61 months after start-up, whichever is applicable.
+New and reconstructed boilers are not required to undergo an initial tune-up, but they must comply with their first tune-up no later than 25 months or 61 months after startup, whichever is applicable.
 On-going tune-ups must be conducted for each boiler within the applicable biennial (2-year) or 5-year schedule as specified in 40 CFR 63 Subpart JJJJJJ (as summarized in the table below):

-If the boiler or process requires a tune-up...
-Conduct a tune-up and inspection....

-Every 2 Years

-No later than 25 months after the previous tune-up and inspection.

-No later than 61 months after the previous tune-up and inspection.
+PERIODIC TUNE-UP SCHEDULE If the boiler or process requires a tune-up Conduct a tune-up and inspection Every Two Years No later than 25 months after the previous tune-up and inspection.
+Every Five Years No later than 61 months after the previous tune-u and inspection.
 40 CFR §63.11210(f)